SCHEME: Scalable Channel Mixer for Vision Transformers: Experimental Results

 \textbf{Regularizing effect of CCA:} Fig. \ref{fig:evolution_weight_attn_branch} shows the evolution of the weight $1-\alpha$ of the CCA branch in (\ref{eq:yout}) during training.
 While initially large, it gradually decays to zero as training progresses.
 This holds for all network layers.
 Hence, CCA can be discarded at inference.
 Fig. 1 in supplementary plots the weights $1-\alpha$ upon training convergence, for the family of SCHEMEformer-PPAA-44-e8 models, confirming that the weights are indeed very close to zero across all layers.

 \textbf{Effect of large expansion ratios:} The left of Figure~\ref{fig:tradeoff} shows the effect of simultaneously increasing the expansion ratio $E$ and adjusting groups to realize different models of similar size and complexity.
 All models are based on the Metaformer-PPAA-S12.
 For fixed parameters/FLOPs, SCHEMEformer models achieve a gain of \textbf{1.0}\% to \textbf{1.4}\% over the baseline by increasing $E$ from 1 to 4.
 The gains increase with larger expansions and saturate at larger FLOPs.
-This shows that higher internal feature dimensions are important for obtaining better accuracy with smaller ViT models.
+This shows that higher internal feature dimensions are important for obtaining better accuracy with smaller ViTs.

 \textbf{Alternative designs of Channel Mixer:} We investigate whether alternative choices to the CCA branch could accomplish this goal more effectively.
 Table \ref{tab:alternate} compares models that replace CCA with other feature mixing operations: the channel shuffling operation of ShuffleNet~\cite{shufflenet}, a squeeze and excitation~\cite{hu2018senet} network (SENet), a single layer of convolution, and a dynamic version of CCA (DyCCA), where the weight $\alpha$ of (\ref{eq:yout}) is predicted dynamically, using GCT attention \cite{Ruan_2021_CVPR}.
 CCA obtains the best result.
 While CCA is computationally heavier than some of these alternatives, it is not needed at inference, as shown in Table~\ref{tab:cca_inference}.
 This is not true for the alternatives, which produce much more balanced weights $\alpha$ after training convergence, and cannot be discarded at inference without performance drop.
-We conjecture that, because the alternatives have learnable parameters, the network learns to use them to extract complementary features, which must be used at inference.
+We conjecture that their learnable parameters extract complementary features which must be used at inference.